 Prostate Cancer Specialist in Sherman Oaks, CA

-Richard David, MD is an expert urologist committed to providing the highest quality care to patients throughout the San Fernando Valley area in the diagnosis and treatment of prostate cancer.
-As a board-certified and expert-trained urologist, Dr. David will take the time to answer all of your questions.
+Chief Medical Officer for Skyline Urology, Richard David, MD is an expert urologist committed to providing the highest quality care to patients throughout the San Fernando Valley area in the diagnosis and treatment of prostate cancer.
+Many patients drive from Encino, Bel Air, or Studio City to get personalized care at Skyline Urology.
+As a board-certified and expert-trained urologist, Dr. David will provide you with a comprhensive diagnosis and will take the time to answer all of your questions.
 Call (818) 990-5020 to schedule an appointment today!

 What is prostate cancer?

 Prostate cancer is a disease in which normal cells in a man’s prostate gland change and grow uncontrollably, forming a mass called a tumor.
 As men get older, it becomes more and more important for them to keep a close eye on their prostate health.
 Studies show that most men over the age of 50 will be faced with some problem related to their prostate and 1 in 7 men will be diagnosed with prostate cancer in their lifetime.